TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

 \paragraph{Convergence Performance.} Both NN surrogates exhibit faster and more stable convergence than the numerical solver.
 As shown in Figure~\ref{fig:convergence_combined}, \ours~converges in 129 iterations for the L-mode and 412 iterations for H-mode, while \base~converges in 251 and 364 iterations, respectively.
 The numerical solver fails to converge after 1000 iterations in both scenarios.

 Examining individual transport channels reveals that the numerical solver exhibits poor convergence in the $\omega_0$ channel for the L-mode and struggles across all channels in the H-mode.
-We attribute the superior NN performance to its smoother function approximation compared to discrete operations in the numerical solver, resulting in reduced oscillations during gradient-based optimization.
+We attribute the superior NN performance to the fact that TGLF produces point-wise noisy fluxes across neighboring radii, most visibly as a $10$--$15\times$ spike near $\rho \approx 0.3$ in H-mode that is consistent with the Hermite-eigensolver truncation/convergence issues already acknowledged in Section~\ref{sec:dataset} (see Appendix~\ref{sec:appendix_tglf_at_nn} for a direct visualization of these point-wise TGLF flux oscillations at the WINN-converged state), and an Anderson-accelerated flux-matching solver cannot zero a residual that is not Lipschitz-smooth in the profile variables.
+The NN surrogates present a smooth residual surface to the solver and therefore converge stably.

-\paragraph{Reconstruction Quality.} As shown in Figure~\ref{fig:flux_profiles_combined}, \ours~and \base~consistently produce lower final mismatch values between predicted and experimental transport fluxes in both L-mode and H-mode scenarios, while TJLF exhibits significantly higher flux mismatches.
-The reconstructed core profiles (Figure~\ref{fig:profiles_combined}) show good agreement with the experimental measurements across all channels, with deviations observed in low $\rho$ regions (near the magnetic axis) for $T_e$ in L-mode and both $T_e$ and $T_i$ in H-mode, consistent with higher experimental uncertainty near the magnetic axis.
+\paragraph{Reconstruction Quality.} As shown in Figure~\ref{fig:flux_profiles_combined}, \ours~and \base~consistently produce lower final mismatch values between predicted and prescribed source transport fluxes in both L-mode and H-mode scenarios, while TGLF exhibits significantly higher flux mismatches.
+The reconstructed core profiles (Figure~\ref{fig:profiles_combined}) show good agreement with the experimental measurements across all channels, with deviations observed in low $\rho$ regions (near the magnetic axis) for $T_e$ in L-mode and both $T_e$ and $T_i$ in H-mode.
+This near-axis mismatch reflects two compounding effects, neither attributable to the NN surrogate itself.
+First, experimental profile diagnostics are intrinsically less precise close to the magnetic axis: Thomson scattering and charge-exchange recombination spectroscopy have reduced spatial resolution and poorer photon statistics at small minor-radius volumes, and line-integrated diagnostics are geometrically insensitive to the small-volume core region; the ``experimental'' curves at $\rho \lesssim 0.2$ therefore carry larger uncertainty than at mid-radius.
+Second, TGLF's local quasi-linear formulation becomes progressively less reliable near axis: the ratio of ion sound gyroradius to minor radius $\rho_s/a$ grows, finite-banana-width effects become non-negligible, and non-local transport physics such as sawtooth reconnection is outside the scope of a standalone quasilinear model.
+Because our surrogate is trained on TGLF outputs, it inherits these limitations of the underlying ROM; the near-axis deviation is therefore a bound imposed by the physics model rather than a deficiency of the NN approximation.

 \paragraph{Computational Efficiency Gain.} Due to the faster inference time and fewer iterations required for convergence, the flux-matching procedure with \ours~takes 20 seconds compared to 15 minutes with the numerical solver using 128 threads, representing a 45× speed-up. \base~achieves a 600× speed-up (1.5 seconds), likely due to its native Julia implementation being more optimized for this workflow.
 Nevertheless, the 45× speed-up of \ours~demonstrates substantial efficiency advantages, and its translation into a Julia implementation could enable further speed-up.